Hunter Library: Layout

 Hunter Library has three floors and two mezzanines.
 The main floor includes reference books, current and bound periodicals, government documents, microforms, maps, leisure reading, and audio/visual materials.
 The Library's primary service points, circulation and reference, are also located on the main floor.
+In addition, the main floor includes a makerspace, classrooms, and a virtual reality/gaming room.
 The ground floor is where the general stacks of monographs reside, as well as some older reference items.
-The perimeter of the ground floor also has group study rooms, available on a first-come first-served basis, and lockable study rooms, available on a limited basis to faculty only.
-The Technology Commons also occupy part of the ground floor of Hunter Library.
+The perimeter of the ground floor has group study rooms and a multisensory room available on a first-come, first-served basis, and lockable study rooms available on a limited basis to faculty only.
+The Technology Commons also occupies part of the ground floor of Hunter Library.
 The top floor houses Hunter Library's Special Collections as well as the administrative offices of the Library.
 The two mezzanines are occupied by the Curriculum Materials Center (CMC Mezzanine), which houses teaching materials and children's books, and Lower Level Mezzanine, which houses older bound periodicals and a limited number of private study rooms that are available to graduate students.
 The building itself is also home to a Java City coffee shop, the Coulter Faculty Commons, and the Mountain Heritage Center.